-Sensory Bop, an audiovisual work, is inspired by insightful conversations the artist had with numerous scientists and post-docs, revolving around connectivity in the brain and how senses work together.
-Sleepyfoot? hopes the work will encourage the public to make more positive connections to the world by stimulating their senses and each other in order to create more salient experiences and, therefore, more happiness.
+Sensory Bop is inspired by numerous conversations the artist had with research scientists at the Zuckerman Institute.
+She was especially interested in connectivity in the brain and explored how our different senses work together.
+Sleepyfoot? hopes the work will encourage the public to make more positive connections to the world by stimulating their senses, thereby creating more salient experiences and, ultimately, more happiness.

 Sensory Bop is a short neuroaesthetic video composed of a number of clips that were created by coding using p5.js. p5.js is a Javascript framework used to create generative art.
 After coding a number of animations, Sleepyfoot? took the clips and arranged them in Adobe Premiere Pro.
 She also included a sound piece she had previously created (using ProTools) that samples French musician Charles Aznavour's song "Qui ''.